wankai/Concurrency-Control-and-Recovery-in-Database-Systems/chapter1-the-problem/Transactions.md

 A database consists of a set of named data items.
 Each data item has a value.
 The values of data items at any one time comprise the *state* of the database.

 In practice, a data item could be a word of main memory, a page of disk, a record of a file, or a field of a record.
+The size of data item contained in a data item is call granualarity of the data item.
+Granualarity will usually be unimportant to our study and we will therefore leave it unspecified.
+When we leave granualarity unspecified, we denote data items by lower case letters, typically x, y, and z.